EuroCoreSoftware/b2693d1ece577eefcde58772e9a6a6ed/README.md

-# Eurocore Software - Software That Runs on Robot
+# Eurocore Software - Software That Runs on Real Robots

 ## What is this?